SMACE: A New Method for the Interpretability of Composite Decision Systems: Challenges

 \section{Challenges}

 As mentioned in the previous section, the field of interpretable machine learning has many unresolved issues.
-When trying to explain a decision that relies on multiple machine learning models, a number of additional problems arise: \begin{itemize} \item \textit{Rule-induced nonlinearities}: decision rules will cause sharp borders and nonlinearities in the decision space.
-For example: a car rental rule might state \say{\texttt{age} of renter must be above $21$.} Explanations for a machine learning based risk assessment close to the border of decision boundary $\texttt{age} = 21$, \emph{e.g.}, must accurately indicate \texttt{age} as an important feature. \item \textit{Out-of-distribution sampling}: the business process or decision rules surrounding a machine learning model will eliminate a large portion of the decision space.
-Explanatory methods based on sampling like LIME and SHAP are known to distort explanations because of this (see Section \ref{sec:related}). \item \textit{Combinations of decision rules and machine learning}: for a specific decision, a subset of decision rules triggered and a machine learning-based prediction was generated.
-How do we compose a prediction based on both sources? \item \textit{Multiple machine learning models}: when we have multiple machine learning models involved in a decision, we also need to be able to aggregate contributions from multiple models (in addition to combining with rules).
-What is an accurate way of normalizing and aggregating (partially overlapping) feature contributions from multiple models? \end{itemize}
+When trying to explain a decision that relies on multiple machine learning models, a number of additional problems arise: \begin{itemize} \item \textit{Rule-induced nonlinearities}: decision rules will cause sharp borders in the decision space.
+For example: a car rental rule might state \say{\texttt{age} of renter must be above $21$}.
+Explanations for a machine learning based risk assessment close to the decision boundary $\texttt{age} = 21$, \emph{e.g.}, must accurately indicate \texttt{age} as an important feature. \item \textit{Out-of-distribution sampling}: the decision rules surrounding a machine learning model will eliminate a portion of the decision space.
+Explanatory methods based on sampling like LIME and SHAP are known to distort explanations because of this (see Section \ref{sec:related}). \item \textit{Combinations of decision rules and machine learning}: for a specific decision, a subset of rules triggered and a machine learning-based prediction was generated.
+How do we compose a prediction based on both sources? \item \textit{Multiple machine learning models}: when multiple models are involved in a decision, we must also be able to aggregate multiple feature contributions.
+These may be (partially) overlapping and conflicting. \end{itemize} In addition, we want to have two desirable properties: \textit{(1) the contribution associated with a feature must be positive if it satisfies the condition, negative otherwise}; \textit{(2) the magnitude of the contribution associated with a feature must be greater the closer its value is to the decision boundary}.